Sacagawea & Native American One Dollar Coin Values & Prices

 Photos courtesy of Teletrade Coin Auctions, www.teletrade.com

-Sacagawea & Native American One Dollar Coins were produced at three different mints: Philadelphia (no mint mark), Denver (D) and San Francisco (S - Proof coins only).
+Sacagawea & Native American One Dollar Coins were produced at three different mints: Philadelphia (P), Denver (D) and San Francisco (S - Proof coins only).
 As illustrated in the picture below, the mint mark for the Sacajawea dollar (2000 to 2008) is located on the obverse just below the date.
 For the Native American dollar (2009 through today) the mint mark is located on the edge of the coin just after the date.

 Mint Mark Location